 Use Reviews for Content: Start incorporating user reviews in your marketing content.
 Quotes from users and customers can be used for social media posts, newsletters, and even landing page copy!
 Reviews are proven to convert more than sales language.
 You should also take negative customer reviews seriously—consider ways you can improve your product or service.

-With these tips in your back pocket, you should have a good start to encouraging customer reviews for your business.
+With these tips in your back pocket, you should have a good understanding of how to ask for customer feedback for your massage business.

 Brooklin Nash writes about the latest tools and small business trends for TrustRadius.
 When he’s not writing, you can find him reading YA dystopian fiction (with guilty pleasure) and cooking.